k-kyler/sudoku-puzzle/README.md

-This is my simple Sudoku puzzle game
+This is my simple Sudoku puzzle game using Latin squares method